-A hitscan pulse rifle, rocket grenades, the ability to sprint, and a little burst of healing.
-If Soldier: 76 sounds a lot like a character from Call of Duty, Destiny, or other first-person shooters, you’re right on.
+With a hitscan pulse rifle, rocket grenades, the ability to sprint, and a little burst of healing, Soldier: 76 is a lot like a character from Call of Duty or other first-person shooters .
 He’s a run-and-gun shooter that excels at mid-range.

 Play if: You’ve played other shooters and want an easy introduction to Overwatch.

-Tracer seeks to get in close and dish out lots of damage with automatic weapons.
-She’s all about taking advantage of movement, either teleporting forward or “rewinding” time to move backwards and gain some health.
-Her ultimate is a simple sticky bomb, and her pulse pistols are easy to get used to.
-She’s a classic Overwatch hero, but her low health means you need to master her movement to stay alive.
+Tracer seeks to get in close and dish out lots of damage with her dual automatic weapons.
+She’s all about taking advantage of movement, as she can use Blink to teleport short distances and Recall to rewind time a few seconds and regain health.
+Her ultimate is a simple sticky bomb, and her pulse pistols are straightforward.

 Play if: You like to move fast and dish out damage before quickly disappearing again.

-Overwatch’s true sniper, Widowmaker is all about long-distance headshots.
-Her sniper rifle turns into an automatic rifle for close-range combat, but she’s best when she’s sniping.
+As Overwatch’s true sniper, Widowmaker is all about long-distance headshots.
+Her rifle turns into an automatic weapon for close-range combat, but she’s best when she’s sniping.